-Azure DevOps is available in the following 8 geographies across the world: United States, Canada, Europe, UK, India, Australia, Asia Pacific, and Brazil.
-While we default your organization to your closest region, you have the option to choose a different region.
-If you change your mind later, our CSS team can help you migrate your organization to a different region.
-Azure DevOps will not move or replicate customer data outside of the chosen geography.
-Our backup procedures geo-replicate customer data between a second region within the same geography except for organizations located in Brazil, these are replicated to South Central US for disaster recovery purposes.
+Azure DevOps is available in the following eight geographies across the world: United States, Canada, Europe, United Kingdom, India, Australia, Asia Pacific, and Brazil.
+By default, your organization is assigned to your closest geography, but you do have the option to choose a different geography.
+If you change your mind later, it's possible to migrate your organization to a different geography, with the assistance of Microsoft support.

 Law enforcement access

 From time to time, Microsoft employees need to obtain access to customer data stored within Azure DevOps.
-As a precaution, all employees who have or may ever have access to customer data must pass a background check, which verifies previous employment and criminal convictions.
+As a precaution, all employees who have or might ever have access to customer data must pass a background check, which verifies previous employment and criminal convictions.
 In addition, we permit access to the production systems only when there's a live site incident or other approved maintenance activity, which is logged and monitored.

 Microsoft promotional use

 Obviously, large teams move more gradually than smaller ones, given their investments in existing DevOps systems.
 For teams able to move quickly, we have established a project classification approach.
-It assesses our risk tolerance, based on project characteristics, to determine if the project is appropriate for Azure DevOps.
-For larger teams, the adoption typically occurs in phases with more planning.
+It assesses risk tolerance, based on project characteristics, to determine if the project is appropriate for Azure DevOps.
+For larger teams, the adoption typically occurs in phases, with more planning.